-Document Templates allow the clinics to create customized documents that are client facing and could automatically pull client, patient, and practice specific information generated.
-To get to the Document Templates section go to the Gear Icon>Document Templates
+Document Templates allow the clinic to create customized documents that are client-facing and could automatically pull client, patient, and practice-specific information.
+To get to the Document Templates section go to the Menu > Settings > Practice Setup > Document Templates.

-From the Document Templates section the clinic can create new documents or edit the existing pre-loaded ones.
+From the Document Templates section of the clinic, create new documents or edit the existing pre-loaded ones.
 There are several different types of documents that come standard with the system.
 The clinic is welcome to replace them with more customized versions.

 - Account Balance / Invoice - This will be used whenever the clinic will print or email a client’s account balance or a specific invoice.

-- Client Welcome Letter - This will be used whenever the clinic emails a client the Welcome Letter at the time of creating them a username and password to the Client or “welcoming” to the practice, giving them their log in information and instructions and practice protocols.
+- Client Welcome Letter - This will be used whenever the clinic emails a client the Welcome Letter at the time of creating a username and password to the Client or “welcoming” to the practice, giving them their log-in information and instructions and practice protocols.

 - Estimate - This template will print or email when an estimate or treatment plan is generated.